AGreynoon/world_time_app/README.md

 # World Time App

-### A Flutter app that displays the current time on specific county
+### A Flutter app that displays the real-time on a specific county.

 ## Table of contents
 * [General info](#general-info)